Duncan Alexander

-Duncan Alexander is an association football statistician, broadcaster and author for The Athletic.
+Duncan Alexander is a British association football statistician, broadcaster and author for The Athletic.

 Career

 Under the pseudonym of 'OptaJoe', Alexander was the Chief Data Editor for football statistics company Opta.
 As 'OptaJoe' Alexander was a football commentator and pundit who live-tweeted during football matches with statistics and jokes.
 His first book, OptaJoe's Football Yearbook was published in 2016.
 His second book Outside the Box: A Statistical Journey through the History of Football was published in 2017.

 Alexander has also written for the BBC, the Premier League, The Football Association, The Guardian, The Daily Mirror, and Sky Sports.